Office of Elementary and Secondary Education, Department of Education.

 3. Subgrantees: Under 34 CFR 75.708(b) and (c) a grantee under this competition may award subgrants—to directly carry out project activities described in its application—to the following types of entities: IHEs and nonprofit organizations.
 The grantee may award subgrants to entities it has identified in an approved application or that it selects through a competition under procedures established by the grantee.

-4. Other: Projects funded under this competition must budget for a three-day Office of Migrant Education annual meeting for HEP Directors in the Washington, DC area during each year Start Printed Page 65793of the project period.
+4. Other: Projects funded under this competition must budget for a three-day Office of Migrant Education annual meeting for HEP Directors in the Washington, DC area during each year of the project period.
 Such expenses are allowable uses of grant funds and may be included in the proposed project budget.
+This meeting may be held virtually if conditions warrant such format.

 IV.
 Application and Submission Information